 - An opportunity to get new and relevant experience and broaden your professional network

-- Regular opportunities to meet the diverse and friendly bunch who work with, and support, the organisation, including practitioners, professionals and members of the community and charity sector.
+- Regular opportunities to meet the diverse and friendly bunch who work with and support, including community members, practitioners, professionals and the vibrant local charity sector.

 To find out more, please contact the Project Lead, firstname.lastname@example.org for an informal conversation about the charity and the role.